qcraftai/simtrack/INSTALL.md

 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

-* For the voxel based backbone, you need to install [SpConv](https://github.com/traveller59/spconv)
+* For the voxel based backbone, please install [SpConv](https://github.com/traveller59/spconv)

-Note: The voxelnet based model is trained and tested based on spconv1.x and may not work with the latest version.
+Note: Our voxel based model was trained and tested based on SpConv1.x and may not work with the latest version.
 We are working on this, please stay tuned.